Retained margin (Category M)

 Total funding negotiated for the 2014/15 financial year is £2.8b.
 Of this, £800m is to be delivered as retained buying margin i.e. the profit pharmacies can earn on dispensing drugs through cost effective purchasing.

-Where the Margins Survey identifies the delivery rate of margin to community pharmacy will be under or over deliver on the £800m target, the DH will re-calibrate Category M Drug Tariff prices to bring the margin delivery rate back on track.
+Where the Margins Survey identifies the delivery rate of margin to community pharmacy will be under or over deliver on the £800m target, the DHSC will re-calibrate Category M Drug Tariff prices to bring the margin delivery rate back on track.

 Click on a heading below for more information.